soujanyarbhat/aNswER_multirc/README.md

 ## To Do
 - Analyse the implementation of Entailment-based approach in terms of confidence and micro-analysis on samples of data.
-- Analyse the F1 score and confidence of the NER based QA model.

 # MultiRC #
 Dataset page: https://cogcomp.seas.upenn.edu/multirc/